smford/eeh-esp32-rfid/README.md

 - Use wifimanager or IotWebConf to make configuration easier
 - Enable active checking of access, regularly poll and check whether card still has access
 - NTP time, to enforce windows of operation
-- Enable heartbeat capability, to be used with a canary to alert upon device failure /health
 - Enable status capability, to see what the current status of the system is (whos logged in, whether leds or relay on, etc) /status
 - Allow remote checking of current status of relay, to see if device is in use and by whom
 - Figure out sizing for JSON doc